RyanKennon/Okta-Tenant-Setup/README.md

 ---

 ### 5) Update Attributes on User Identities

+Populating custom attributes on user identities validates that the new schema fields are functioning correctly and ensures each user has accurate department, employee ID, and start date information that will drive downstream group assignment and access decisions.

 1. Open the **Directory** then **People**
 2. Select **John Smith** then the **Profile** tab then click **Edit**